 The 1990s were a decade of reconstruction and updating.
 The district started to grow and was in project mode as it met the demands of the community.
 In 1994, the new Rob Roy Golf Clubhouse was opened.
 The clubhouse was 140 year old farmhouse, the new clubhouse included a pro shop, offices, a bar, restaurant and banquet/meeting room.
 In 1997, the Illinois Department of Natural Resources awarded Woodland Trails with the “Award of Excellence”, which only ten parks throughout the stated were presented with this honor.
 1997, the park district purchased the Administrative Building on 401 E. Camp McDonald Road.
 The renovation of Burning Bush Trails began in June of 1997 and reopened in April of 1998.

 As we entered a new century the park district became an Illinois Distinguished Accredited Agency that was awarded in 2000.
 This accreditation is reserved for Illinois Park Districts that go above and beyond in dedicating themselves to offering quality programs and services designed to fulfill their community’s needs.
-In 2013 we were again awarded as Distinguished Accredited Agency.
+In addition to 2000, we received the accreditation and honor two more times, in 2013 and 2017.
 In 2015 the Park District celebrated its 50th Anniversary.

 In the early start of 2016 the district began phase one of construction at 550 Center in the Kensington Business Park in the warehouse section of the building.
 Much of the lighting was upgraded to LED which tripled the brightness over the athletic space.
 The park crew moved a 70 foot wall by 90 degrees to create a nearly 13,000 square feet of interior play space.
 Major renovations to the area include 7,000 square feet of artificial turf, foam pit, vertical and horizontal climbing wall, warp wall, jump boxes, climbing rope, slant walking beams, new benches, new seating area, new office space and rooms.
 The building is now named The Zone.